benedictau1993/spotify_recommendation_engine/README.md

 For our recommendation systems, we approach the problem from four different angles.
 1. Classification models

+    Using classification modelling this notebook explores the predictive power of Spotify track features using labeled data, whether the user liked the song or not.
+After picking the model with the best testing and cross validation score we can:
+    - predict whether the user would like a song or not and give the probability of the user liking or disliking the song, on some global data frame.
+    - create three playlists of songs we predict the user will like
+    - each playlist is under a "theme" or mood that is determined by audio features such as tempo, etc.

 2. Regression models
     This notebook trains classical, tree-based, bagging and boosting regression models using a user rated playlist and predicts reviews on a global Spotify dataset to further create playlists based on audio attributes.